atxtechbro/tech-skills-gym/AmazonQ.md

 - Keep edits minimal and focused on the specific points I mention
 - Prefer incremental improvements over complete rewrites

-Feel free to add your discoveries and insights below as you learn:

-- Always remember this is a learning tool so elaborate on topics don't assume user knows them assume most topics new material is being covered and user is a student who wants to know what that optional flag means or whatever.
-Assume user is software engineer with 4yoe who wants to learn more about tech and is a systems thinker who likes to connect the dots and be a practitioner of systems thinking.
-Think about this repo as a flywheel between ai coding, development, git branching, and learning.
+## Documentation Guidelines
 - Focus on sculpting, not dirty bulking when editing AmazonQ.md:
   - Prefer targeted insertions at strategic locations over appending
   - Use iterative refinement for cleaner documentation

-## Tech Skills Gym: Personal Training Contract
+- Always remember this is a learning tool so elaborate on topics
+- Don't assume user knows them; assume most topics are new material
+- User is a software engineer with 4 YOE who wants to learn more about tech
+- User is a systems thinker who likes to connect the dots
+- Think about this repo as a flywheel between AI coding, development, git branching, and learning

-### Client Avatar
+## Client Avatar
 - Software engineer with background in physical training/bodybuilding
 - Passionate about developer productivity and systems thinking
 - Tracks dotfiles meticulously - expects tools to respect personal configurations